pcesarperez/numbers-and-letters/README.md

     - Millions, then.
 You get the idea.
 2. Add an English mode, using [short scale](https://en.wikipedia.org/wiki/Long_and_short_scales), up to millions.
 3. Add a French mode, using long scale, up to millions.
+4. Add a German mode, using long scale, up to millions.
 4. Expand the range of accepted Spanish numerals to weird numbers in the long scale, like "millardos" (10<sup>9</sup>).
 5. Expand the range of accepted numerals in the rest of languages, according to their own scale.